 "This strategy involves moving from a focus on what is going wrong to what is going right," Fuda said.
 "Shining a light on issues and problems is an important part of transformation, but it must not become a leader's default setting.
 An important mantra I have shared with almost every leader I have met is, 'Don't let perfect get in the way of better.'"

 Show, don't tell

-Fuda also recommends showing others what is required rather than simply telling them.
-Iorio endorses a similar approach, noting that leaders should coach their team members toward a more collaborative, committed work environment — without coaxing them.
+An effective leader knows how to show others what is required, rather than simply telling them.
+Luke Iorio, president and CEO of the Institute for Professional Excellence in Coaching (iPEC), said leaders should coach their team members toward a more collaborative, committed work environment — without coaxing them.